dua-malik/Academic_Projects/README.md

 ## [Analyzing Motor Vehicle Collisions in New York](https://github.com/dua-malik/MVC_DataAnalysis):
 ### Objective:
-n this project, I analyzed a dataset detailing motor vehicle collisions in the state of New York.
+In this project, I analyzed a dataset detailing motor vehicle collisions in the state of New York.
 The dataset spanned from the year 2012 to the present day.
 Each row represented a new collision (recorded daily).
 With over three million rows of data, I was tasked with extracting a subset of rows ranging from December 1st, 2019, to November 30th, 2021 to perform three separate analyses.
 Furthermore, I was responsible for analyzing data regarding the following vehicle makes which were used in the first two analyses:

     Nissan
     Kia